babelouest/glewlwyd/docs/INSTALL.md

 # apt install glewlwyd
 ```

-Then, you must initialize your database, setup your jwt key and setup your `glewlwyd.conf` file
+Then, you must initialise your database, setup your jwt key and setup your `glewlwyd.conf` file

 ### Pre-compiled packages